mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

     conda activate r_jupyter_env
     ```

-Most R packages are available through Conda.
+Most R packages are available through Conda, so feel free to install other
+packages you need to this environment.

 See our [R documentation](../software/R.md) for more information.

 ### Python

+To run Python Jupyter notebooks, install `jupyterlab` to whatever Conda
+environment that contains the packages you need.

 See our [Python documentation](../software/python.md) for more information.